Tennis-Nadal to play at Australian Open, says tournament director Tiley

 "We can reveal exclusively here that Rafa will be back," Tiley said on The Today Show.

-"He's been off for most of the year, and in talking to him over the last few days he confirmed he will be back, which we're really excited about.
-That's awesome.
+"He's been off for most of the year and in talking to him over the last few days he confirmed he will be back, which we're really excited about, the champion of 2022.
+That's awesome."

+Tiley also said Australian Nick Kyrgios could return at the Melbourne Park Grand Slam after he underwent knee surgery in January and suffered wrist and foot issues in an injury-plagued 2023.

+"We know Nick's been in training, wanting to return as well.
+So we expect to see him back," Tiley added.

 (Reporting by Rohith Nair in Bengaluru; Editing by Peter Rutherford )